 - Drive an Aston Martin: Aston Martin runs a regular one-day performance driving course at Millbrook Proving Ground, just 35 miles from Silverstone.
 It’s not cheap at £1500, but surely a once-in-a-lifetime experience.
 You’ll get the choice of driving a Vanquish, Vantage V12 or DB9 and benefit from expert tuition.

 - Blenheim Palace: One of the UK’s finest stately homes (pictured above) with an impressive 2000 acres of parks and gardens, Blenheim Palace is just 25 miles from Silverstone and is well worth a visit when you are in the area.
-Tickets to see the Palace, Park and Gardens cost £27 for adults, £16 for children and £67.50 for a family.
-If you only visit the Park and Gardens, entry is discounted by around 40%.
+Tickets to see the Palace, Park and Gardens cost £35 for adults.
+If you only visit the Park and Gardens, entry is cheaper.

-- Go shopping at Bicester Village: Fancy a bit of retail therapy?
+- Bicester Village: Fancy a bit of retail therapy?
 One of the UK’s best known designer retail shopping centres is located in Bicester, just 15 miles from Silverstone.
 With more than 130 outlets and a range of products available, Bicester Village is open seven days a week.

 If you’re not camping trackside, you’ll still be spoilt for choice with places to eat, drink and pass the time, especially if you decide to stay in one of the larger centres nearby such as London, Birmingham, Milton Keynes, Northampton or Oxford.
 Get hold of a good city guide and check out websites like Time Out for worthwhile places to head for during your time here.
 Check out our recommendations below for the best places to eat and drink near Silverstone!